abythomas-wq/abythomas-wq/README.md

   ## Harbour & Co.
 Commercial Performacne Analytics

-An end-to-end retail business analysis and operations analytics project that applies relational database design, SQL, data modelling, and business intelligence techniques to evaluate the operational performance of a premium UK omnichannel retailer.
+An end-to-end commercial performance analysis and operations analytics project that applies relational database design, SQL, data modelling, and business intelligence techniques to evaluate the operational performance of a premium UK omnichannel retailer.

 Modern retailers operate across complex ecosystems involving stores, e-commerce, customers, suppliers, inventory networks and fulfilment operations.
 Effective decision-making requires organisations to understand how these processes interact, identify operational challenges and use data to improve efficiency and customer outcomes.
 This project simulates the role of a Business Analyst supporting retail transformation by analysing operational data to identify performance drivers, process improvement opportunities and strategic insights.